deejaypapi/rx3-toolkit/README.md

 Done.
 Nothing to uninstall, nothing to restore, nothing to reflash.

 Leaving the stick in re-applies the mod at the next power-on.
-To turn it back into an ordinary Rekordbox stick for good, delete `autoexec.bin` from it вЂ” your music and your stems can stay.
+To turn it back into an ordinary Rekordbox stick for good, delete `autoexec.bin` from it — your music and your stems can stay.

 ---